 Splash fill is common for crossflow towers, and the technology has been considerably improved, with a modern design shown below.

-Splash fill may be the only choice in cooling towers where the water has a high fouling tendency, but in most towers film fill is the preferred material, as it enhances air-water contact.
-Typical film fills are made of PVC per low cost, durability, good wetting characteristics, and inherently low flame spread rate.
+Splash fill is commonly used in cooling towers when water has a high tendency to foul, while film fill is often selected in other situations because it increases air-water contact.
+Typical film fills are made of PVC for low cost, durability, good wetting characteristics, and inherently low flame spread rate.
 Film fill is not generic in nature, and numerous designs are available.
-The choice of flow configuration and the spacing between the fill sheets (flute size) must be evaluated carefully, and are dependent upon the projected quality of the recirculating water.
+The choice of flow configuration and the spacing between the fill sheets (flute size) must be evaluated carefully and are dependent upon the projected quality of the recirculating water.
 The following illustrations outline several film fill styles ranging from a low-fouling design for waters with strong fouling potential to high-efficiency types.

 Figures 6.11a–d show a progression of various film fill configurations moving from low efficiency and corresponding low fouling potential to high efficiency and high fouling potential.

-Cooling tower manufacturers continue to improve efficiency, but this is a double-edged sword in that the complex flow path increases potential locations for solids deposition.
+Cooling tower manufacturers are enhancing efficiency; however, a more complex flow path can also result in additional locations for solids deposition.
 The following table outlines general guidelines for some of the designs shown above.

 Source: Reference 2